ForNeVeR/xaml-math/README.md

 Build and Maintenance Instructions
 ----------------------------------

-Build the project using [.NET SDK 5.0][dotnet-sdk].
-WPF-Math requires C# 8 and F# 4.7 support.
+Build the project using [.NET SDK 7.0][dotnet-sdk] or later.
+WPF-Math requires C# 11 and F# 7 support.
 Here's the build and test script:

 ```console
 $ dotnet build --configuration Release